-We have audited the financial statements of The Cedars Cancer Foundation at the McGill University Health Center / La Fondation du Cancer des Cèdres au Centre universitaire de Santé McGill [the "Organization"], which comprise the statement of financial position as at March 31, 2019, and the statements of operations, statement of changes in funds' balances and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of The Cedars Cancer Foundation at the McGill University Health Center / La Fondation du Cancer des Cèdres au Centre universitaire de Santé McGill [the "Organization"], which comprise the statement of financial position as at March 31, 2020, and the statements of operations, statement of changes in funds' balances and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion paragraph, the financial statements present fairly, in all material respects, the financial position of the Organization as at March 31, 2019, and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, except for the possible effects of the matter described in the Basis for qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as at March 31, 2020, and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.